JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Specifies a new value for a property.

 ```
-FUNCTION CTextDocument2.SetProperty (BYVAL nType AS LONG, BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetProperty (BYVAL nType AS LONG, BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |